rubyforgood/human-essentials/installation.md

 You can now exit `psql`, by pressing `<Ctrl-D>` or typing `\q<Enter>`.

 ### Making the Postgres Credentials Available in Your Environment

 You will see in `config/database.yml` that the Postgres username and password are fetched from the environment variables `PG_USERNAME` and `PG_PASSWORD`, respectively.
 (The production environment password is an exception, coming from `DIAPER_DATABASE_PASSWORD`.)
 You'll need to make this happen, for example by putting them in a startup script, or (quick and dirty) typing `export` commands in the terminal:

+For OS X users, remember to replace `postgres`, below, with the user name you used in psql.

 ```
 export PG_USERNAME=postgres